What is dry needling?

 Tension type headaches

 Spinal joint and disc dysfunction

 How can I get the most out of my session?

 It is not recommended to complete strenuous physical exercise immediately after your session to achieve the best results.
 Discuss with your practitioner what stretches/exercises or heat/cold modalities would be best used in conjunction.

-Brendan is fully qualified to practice dry needling as part of his physiotherapy services he offers.
-If you would like to see Brendan for dry needling, please arrange and appointment by calling (07) 3211 8775 or click here to book online.
+If you would like to try dry needling, please arrange an appointment by calling (07) 3211 8775 or click here to book online.